Tuttotorna/observer-suspension/README.md

 3. Increase external usefulness

-The protocol should eventually be applied to real AI outputs, technical language, or public explanatory texts.
+The protocol should eventually be applied to real AI outputs, technical language, benchmark discourse, and public explanatory texts.

 4. Keep the boundary explicit